liusenjun/human-brake-ai-video/README.md

 # Human Brake Plan

-> AI Short Film Project | Hong Kong Noir | Science Fiction
+> AI Short Film Project, Hong Kong Noir, Science Fiction

----

 ## About

 **Human Brake Plan** is an experimental AI short film, inspired by the screenplay of [Chen Qiufan (陈秋芳)](https://en.wikipedia.org/wiki/Chen_Qiufan).

-A late-night U盘handoff in a Sham Shui Po tea restaurant — interrupted by a single gunshot.
+A late-night USB drive handoff in a Sham Shui Po tea restaurant — interrupted by a single gunshot.
 Robin seizes the drive and runs, leading police through the dense streets and neon-lit alleys of Hong Kong on a modified motorcycle, until she disappears off the edge of a West Kowloon overpass into the night.

-Told across four acts by a distributed team of human collaborators and AI tools.

 ## 🎬 Final Output